Haizard/john-vianney-org/README.md

 ## Deployment on Render

 This project is configured for deployment on Render using the `render.yaml` Blueprint file.
+The project uses MongoDB for the database.

 ### Automatic Deployment